 Hospital Visits in Malta

 Hopefully you don’t need an emergency visit to the hospital in Malta, but if you do, in my experience the quality of care is excellent.
 If you’re due for a medical check-up, perhaps consider having it done in Malta.
 I personally saw a doctor at the St. James Hospital, which is the longest running private hospital on the island, and my yearly check-up only set me back about $50.

 Cost of Entertainment in Malta

-The great thing about living in Malta is that there are numerous things to keep you busy, many of which are free.
+The great thing about living in Malta is that there are numerous things to keep you busy, many of which are free, which will definitely help to keep your cost of living in Malta to a minimal.
 Check out our list below, and if you want more, have a look at this guide to Malta.

 - Hiking: The Walks Of Malta are a network of trails that have been marked out around the islands of Gozo and Malta.
 Even though the main cities are quite developed, there’s actually a lot of undeveloped countryside, plus numerous historical sites and beautiful seaside scenery.
 Download a route map, pick a hike you want to go on, and follow the coloured markers.
 It’s easy, and free.
 The seafront stroll from Sliema to St. Julian’s is a great spot as well.